-Domination (recall \refD{D:dom}) is quite useful for comparing mixing times in at least three standard senses.
+Domination (recall Definition~\ref{Ddom}) is quite useful for comparing mixing times in at least three standard senses.

-If~$d$ is some measure of discrepancy from stationarity, then in the following theorem we write ``$Y$ mixes faster in~$d$ than does~$Z$'' for the strong assertion that at every time~$t$ we have $d$ smaller for~$Y$ than for~$Z$.

-\begc Consider (not necessarily reversible) Markov chains~$Y$ and~$Z$ with common finite partially ordered state space~$\Xc$, common initial distribution~$\pih$, and common stationary distribution~$\pi$.
-Assume that $\pih / \pi$ is non-increasing.
+If $d$ is some measure of discrepancy from stationarity, then in the following theorem we write ``$Y$ mixes faster in $d$ than does $Z$'' for the strong assertion that at every time $t$ we have $d$ smaller for $Y$ than for $Z$. \begin{corollary} Consider (not necessarily reversible) Markov chains $Y$ and $Z$ with common finite partially ordered state space $\Xc$, common initial distribution $\pih$ and common stationary distribution $\pi$.
+Assume that $\pih/ \pi$ is nonincreasing. \textup{(a) (total variation distance)}.
+Suppose that $Y$ dominates $Z$ and that the time-reversal of $Y$ is stochastically monotone.
+Then $Y$ mixes faster in TV than does~$Z$.

-{\rm (a)~{\bf [total variation distance]}} Suppose that~$Y$ dominates~$Z$ and that the time-reversal of~$Y$ is stochastically monotone.
-Then~$Y$ mixes faster in TV than does~$Z$. {\rm (b)~{\bf [separation]}} Adopt the same hypotheses as in part~{\rm (a)}.
-Then~$Y$ mixes faster in separation than does~$Z$; equivalently, any fastest strong stationary time for~$Y$ is stochastically smaller (\ie, faster) than any strong stationary time for~$Z$.
+\textup{(b) (separation)}.
+Adopt the same hypotheses as in part \textup{(a)}.
+Then $Y$ mixes faster in separation than does $Z$; equivalently, any fastest strong stationary time for $Y$ is stochastically smaller (i.e., faster) than any strong stationary time for $Z$.

-{\rm (c)~{\bf [$L^2$-distance]}} Assume that~$Y$ and~$Z$ are reversible.
-Suppose, moreover, that the two-step chain $(Y_{2 t})$ dominates $(Z_{2 t})$ and is stochastically monotone.
-Then~$Y$ mixes faster in $L^2$ than does~$Z$.